Vulnerability Disclosure Policy

 Here are some other things to know about our bug bounty program:

-- You are the original source of the bug through your own research, and you are the first person to report the particular vulnerability to us.
+- You must be the original source of the bug through your own research, and the first person to report the particular vulnerability.

-- You have given/are giving us a reasonable amount of time to act upon the disclosure before disclosing it to any other organization, or to the public.
+- You must give us a reasonable amount of time to act upon the disclosure before disclosing it to any other organization, or to the public.

-- You are not a minor, nor are you on any list of people we are not legally allowed to do business with.
+- You must not be a minor, nor someone we are not legally allowed to do business with.

 - Please do not run any automated exploit scanners without a limited scope.
 This generates spam for us, and is annoying, and will likely cover a lot of ground that has already been tread.